 The headline and subheader tells us what you're offering, and the form header closes the deal.
 Over here you can explain why your offer is so great it's worth filling out a form for.

-I spoke to >200 consultants and consultancies in the past year and read close to 1.000 articles on trends and evolutions in the consulting space.
+In the last two years, I spoke to >200 consultants and consultancies, read close to 1,000 articles on trends and evolutions in the consulting space, and hosted eight webinars, with a total of 400+ attendees.

-On top, there's quite a bit of great research on topics such as thought leadership and visibility as an expert consultant.
+I also stayed on top of great research on topics such as thought leadership and visibility as an expert consultancy.
 I refer to some of those studies in the article (such as Edelman, Grist, Longitude, Hinge).

-I don't pretend to have written a scientific study.
-My findings are based on what I've seen and first hand experienced in the consulting world.
+For this post, I don't pretend to have written a scientific study.
+My findings are based on what I've seen and experienced first-hand in the consulting world.
+And there's one common denominator: experts and authorities thrive, even in uncertain times!

 Enjoy the reading!